Building my Portfolio

-Even if students prefer to keep hardcopy notebooks, diaries or journals or draw sketches and maps, these can be photographed or scanned and uploaded to WordPress.
+We recommend that students use PebblePad as a their eportfolio platform, which is user-friendly and mobile.
+You can access it through your unit's MyLO site (under Content).
+Even if you prefer to keep hard copy notebooks, diaries or journals or draw sketches and maps, these can be photographed or scanned and uploaded to PebblePad.

 We want to see reflections and evidence about tasks you’ve completed, the skills they helped you to develop, the situations you found challenging and moments of insight – sometimes called critical incidents.
 Critical incidents are written summaries that reflect on experiences that enhanced learning – these can be positive or negative.

 A Taste of Fieldwork - Core Farm Apple Orchard